A Cubical Language for Bishop Sets: XTT: a cubical language for Bishop sets

-In this paper, we do not present an algorithm for type checking XTT; such an algorithm would be important to fully substantiate our claim that XTT can act as a more tractable alternative to extensional type theory.
-However, type checking in the presence of the boundary separation rule requires us to add further constructs to XTT, as outlined below.
+Although a type checking algorithm for XTT is beyond the scope of this paper, such an algorithm is important to fully substantiate our claim that XTT can act as a more tractable alternative to extensional type theory.
+As a step towards applying existing type checking algorithms to XTT, we include one final construct.

-Most type checking algorithms going back to the work of Coquand~\cite{coquand:1996} check $M : A$ by first evaluating $A$ to a weak-head normal form, in order to determine whether $A$ is a dependent product type, a dependent sum type, the booleans, etc. Such a determination is crucial because the head constructor of $A$, in turn, determines how to type check $M$ (e.g., by applying it to an argument, considering its projections, etc.).
+Most type checking algorithms going back to the work of Coquand~\cite{coquand:1996} check $M : A$ by first evaluating $A$ to a weak-head normal form, in order to determine whether $A$ is a dependent product type, a dependent sum type, the booleans, \etc. Such a determination is crucial because the head constructor of $A$, in turn, determines how to type check $M$ (\eg, by applying it to an argument, considering its projections, \etc).